garden-io/garden/docs/reference/action-types/Deploy/pulumi.md

 Stack outputs are made available as action outputs.
 These can then be referenced by other actions under `${actions.<action-kind>.<action-name>.outputs.<key>}`.
 You can template in those values as e.g. command arguments or environment variables for other services.

 Below is the full schema reference for the action.
-For an introduction to configuring Garden, please look at our [Configuration guide](../../../using-garden/configuration-overview.md).

 `pulumi` actions also export values that are available in template strings.
 See the [Outputs](#outputs) section below for details.